rmhorne/20-1-2023-qgis/README.md

 This is necessary to use some of the plugins for QGIS that we will demonstrate in the workshop.

 ## Workshop Data
 Although almost all of the data that we use for the workshop is easily downloadable, I will mirror it in this repository for ease of access.
+The only exception is the raster data from [Natural Earth](https://www.naturalearthdata.com/), as it is too large to host on GitHub.
+Please download the large size [Natural Earth II with Shaded Relief and Water
+](https://www.naturalearthdata.com/downloads/10m-raster-data/10m-natural-earth-2/) prior to the start of the workshop.